 - These blocks have very high amplitude accuracy.

-- These blocks also have superior thermal and acoustic properties.
+- They have superior thermal and acoustic properties.

-- The amount of plaster they consume per square foot is also less compared to other blocks / brick masonry.
+- The amount of plaster consume per square foot is also less compared to other blocks/brick masonry.

 - Improved quality control is required during production and it is required to handle it properly for less wear and tear.